JahanU/snake-game-dqn-js/README.md

-Snake Game in plain old JS
+### Snake Game

+Begin as just a game, but later into turned into an AI project.

 https://jahanu.github.io/snake-game-dqn-js/